OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 3. at least one digit (0-9)
 4. at least one special character

 Confirm the existence of a password policy and verify the implemented password complexity requirements according to the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Password_Complexity "Password Complexity").
-Identify all password-related functions in the source code and make sure that a the verification check is performed in each of them.
+Identify all password-related functions in the source code and make sure that a verification check is performed in each of them.
 Review the password verification function and make sure that it rejects passwords that violate the password policy.

 [zxcvbn](https://github.com/dropbox/zxcvbn "zxcvbn") is a common library that can be used for estimating password strength, inspired by password crackers.
 It is available in JavaScript but also for many other programming languages on the server side.
 There are different methods of installation, please check the Github repo for your preferred method.
 Once installed, zxcvbn can be used to calculate the complexity and the amount of guesses to crack the password.